nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

   ![Git Routine](./img/contribution_git.png)

-3. You can work and make any changes in your own repository and commit + push them to your fork.
+2. You can work and make any changes in your own repository and commit + push them to your fork.

-4. Once you want to submit those changes to the main repository, you can open a "pull request" by clicking "Contribute" (5) in the top-right corner.
+3. Once you want to submit those changes to the main repository, you can open a "pull request" by clicking "Contribute" (5) in the top-right corner.
    > Remember to "Fetch upstream" (4), if your fork is not up-to-date with the main repository.

-5. If edited or added existing content, please assign the original author during your pull-request to review your changes.
+4. If edited or added existing content, please assign the original author during your pull-request to review your changes.

   - The github user name of the original author is stored in the yaml block on top under `author_github`
   - During the pull-request mention the author via `@<author_github>`.

+> :warning: This is not a full-fledged GitHub tutorial.
+Please refer to available tutorials online or contact the Knowledge Base curators.

 ## Local testing

 The following instructions allow you to test and see how your changes come into play and whether everything renders correctly.

-It's highly recommended to *frequently* check your changes locally.
+> :warning: It's highly recommended to *frequently* check your changes locally.
 Please **do not** produce and submit a lot of content without prior local testing.

 ### Setup